arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Client Modbus Function of the Node](assets/opta_plcide_client_modbusFunctionConfig.png)

-Subsequently, you need to define a variable to store the counter data retrieved from the server Opta™.
+Subsequently, you must define a variable to store the counter data retrieved from the server Opta™.
 To do this, navigate to the Modbus function configuration interface's `Input Reg.` tab.
 Introduce a variable named `counter_rec` to capture the data transmitted through the protocol.

 The following image shows a visual representation of the anticipated configuration: